 2014 Administrative Code – Chapter 1

+Add a new definition for INTERIM CERTIFICATE OF OCCUPANCY in alphabetical order SECTION 28-101.5, which includes the comprehensive legislative history for this definition.

 INTERIM CERTIFICATE OF OCCUPANCY.
 A type of temporary certificate of occupancy authorizing occupancy of one or more floors of a building prior to the completion of all work needed to obtain a certificate of occupancy for the building, and that remains in effect until the issuance of a certificate of occupancy for the building.

 Legislative history: